-Tip: Manually troubleshooting ‘Microsoft Excel stopped working’ error caused due to a corrupt or partially damaged Excel file can take significant time and effort.
-We recommend using a specialized Excel repair tool such as Stellar Repair for Excel to quickly repair the file and recover all its data in a hassle-free manner.
+Summary: This blog discusses the possible reasons behind ‘Microsoft Excel has stopped working’ error and solutions to resolve the error manually.
+You can use Stellar Repair for Excel to quickly repair the file and recover all its data in a hassle-free manner.

-Probable Causes behind ‘Microsoft Excel has Stopped Working’ Error, and Solutions thereof
+Possible Causes behind ‘Microsoft Excel has Stopped Working’ Error, and Solutions Thereof

 Cause 1 – Microsoft Office Excel Application is Outdated